Delta Dental Offers Individual Insurance!

 Cement - A special type of glue used to hold a crown in place.
 It also acts as an insulator to protect the tooth’s nerve.

-Cementum - The very thin, bonelike structure that covers the root of the tooth.
+Cementum - The thin, hard tissue that covers the root of a tooth.

 Clasp - A part of a removable partial denture that directly retains or stabilizes a denture.